Fuzzy String Matching in Python: Introduction to FuzzyWuzzy

 Fuzzy string matching is the process of finding strings that approximately match a pattern.
 It does this by calculating the number of operations needed to transform one string to the other.

 Why is this important?
-Well, as a data scientist, you often need to to retrieve information from various sources by either leveraging publicly available API’s, asking for data or by simply scraping your own data from a web page.
-All this information is useful if we are able to combine it and not have any duplicates in the data.
+Data scientists often need to retrieve information from various sources by either leveraging publicly available APIs, asking for data or by simply scraping data from a web page.
+All this information is useful if we can combine it and not have any duplicates in the data.
 But how do we make sure that there are no duplicates?

 What Is Fuzzy String Matching?

-I know, “You can just use a function that retrieves all the unique information thus removing duplicates.”
-Well, that’s one way, but if we’re retrieving the names of the most famous people in the world, our function probably can’t tell that a name like “Barack Obama” is the same as “Barack H. Obama.”
+Standard deduplication methods can be used to identify repetitive data, but they only detect exact matches.
+If we’re retrieving the names of the most famous people in the world, these techniques probably won’t pick up that a name like “Barack Obama” is the same as “Barack H. Obama.”
 While these names are different, they’re likely referring to the same person.
 So, how do we match these names?

 This is where fuzzy string matching comes in.
-This post will explain what fuzzy string matching is together with its use cases and give examples using Python’s Library FuzzyWuzzy.
+This post will explain what fuzzy string matching, along with its use cases and examples using the Python library FuzzyWuzzy.

 Fuzzy Logic vs. Boolean Logic

-So, if we are comparing two strings using fuzzy logic, we would be trying to answer the question, “How similar are string A and string B?”
+So, if we are comparing two strings using fuzzy logic, we would attempt to answer the question, “How similar are string A and string B?”
 In Boolean logic, we’d rephrase it as, “Are string A and string B the same?”

 Fuzzy String Matching Explained

 Fuzzy string matching, also known as approximate string matching, is the process of finding strings that approximately match a pattern.
-The process has various applications, such as spell checking, DNA analysis and detection, spam detection and plagiarism detection, etc.
+The process has various applications, such as spell checking, DNA analysis and detection, spam detection and plagiarism detection.

 More on Python: How Is Python Used in Machine Learning?